maxemileffort/paper-grading-assistant/README.md

 ## 5. Algorithms & Machine Learning

 I tested several different classification models from [SciKit Learn](https://scikit-learn.org/stable/).
-After finding a few that were close in performance, cross-validation and tuning demonstrated that Support Vector Machines were the best model.
+After finding a few that were close in performance, cross-validation and tuning demonstrated that a Support Vector Machine was the best model.

 >***NOTE:** Beyond accuracy, the most important metric was precision.
 I wanted as few false positives as possible.
-That way, on the papers the model does mis-classify, teachers are more likley to be giving points back instead of taking them away.*
+That way, on the papers the model does mis-classify, teachers are more likley to be giving points back instead of taking them away.
+SVM had both the highest accuracy and the highest precision, making it a pretty easy decision.*

 Afterwards, the papers are processed with Latent Dirichlet Allocation to determine paragraph topics.
 The topics are then assessed with a pre-trained Word2Vec model to assess their similarities.
 Similar paragraphs don't get any feedback; dis-similar paragraphs get suggested feedback ("These paragraphs may need clarification in how the topics are connected.")